Rpinnkss/Simple-Password-Manager/README.md

 Make a directory named "img"

-Put the files .ico and the image in that directory
+Put the files .ico and the image (jpg) in that directory

 Run .exe